Sansang of Goguryeo: Background and rise to the throne

 Upon Gogukcheon's death, his queen Lady U supported Sansang's claim and had him placed on the throne.
 She then became Sansang's queen.
 This indicates that the custom of Levirate marriage was still practiced in Goguryeo, but also demonstrated Lady U's power in court.

-Balgi, older brother to Sansang, led a rebel force attacking the capital, gaining military support of Chinese faction.
-Sansang had his younger brother Gyesu repel the attack, and Balgi committed suicide.
+In 208, the Chinese warlord Gongsun Kang sent aid to Balgi, the older brother of Sansang, in support of his claim to the Goguryeo throne.
+Accounts differ on whether or not Balgi succeeded.
+The 12th century Samguk Sagi says he was defeated by Gyesu, younger brother of Sansang, whereas Chinese records say that the invasion won, conquering territory where Balgi was settled.
+KHJ Gardiner notes that the Samguk Sagi "seeks to reverse the reality of a defeat" in several instances and doubts both the existence of Gyesu as well as his victory.

 Goguryeo was invaded by warlord Gongsun Kang in 204 after the older brother of the Goguryeo King Sansang of Goguryeo, Balgi, went to Gongsun Kang and requested 30,000 soldiers to invade Goguryeo so that Balgi could become king.
 Around this time, Kang established the Daifang Commandery by separating the southern half from the Lelang commandery.
-Although Goguryeo defeated the first invasion and killed Balgi, in 209, Kang invaded Goguryeo again seized some of its territory and weakened Goguryeo.
+In 209, Kang invaded Goguryeo again seized some of its territory and weakened Goguryeo.

 Pressure from Liaodong forced Goguryeo to move their capital in the Hun River valley to the Yalu River valley near Hwando.
 In 217, he granted refuge to a thousand families from the Liaodong region.